Chemistry

 Prerequisites

-junior or senior status, approval of department, and completion of appropriate courses as preparation for the desired work experience.
+Junior or senior status, departmental permission, and completion of appropriate courses as preparation for the desired work experience.

 Independent research in a special topic for honors.